wenleeqc/out-of/README.md

 - Add items to shopping list easily
 - Check off items on the list or just delete them
 - Uses firebase to keep track of list items
-- It's a progressive web app (PWA) so you can install app on mobile devices
+- It's a progressive web app (PWA) so you can install app on mobile devices yay!

 ## Built with:
 - HTML